Friday, September 14, 2018

 O. R. Cummings Collection 2009_2_32_094

-By 1890, the year prior to the start of electrification of the Portland Railroad divisions, there were fifty horsecars, both open and closed, on the roster along with two-hundred and twenty-five horses that were owned.
+By 1890, the year before the start of electrification of the Portland Railroad divisions, there were fifty horsecars, both open and closed, on the roster along with two-hundred and twenty-five horses that were owned.

 The transition from horsecar to electric cars did take some